• LAUNCH YOUR DREAM

 5. Design your agreement and your terms for speaking along with your pre-program questionnaire.

-6. Create a professional website or blog.
+6. Create a professional website.

 • Summarize your areas of expertise and what you have to offer.